 Tiny house builders don’t have set dimensions for the shape of the bathroom space.
 Although you can modify the length and width during the planning stages, tiny house shower options are always limited.

 A tiny home bathroom usually can’t exceed three meters in length and two meters in width, or vice-versa.
 In any case, there is very little space for a bathroom sink, toilet, or shower.
 And there’s certainly not much room for a washing machine or dryer.
 But that’s for another article.

-They do this because a standard fiberglass shower base is around 1x1 meter and takes up too much space.
-The other reason why they do this is that there are plenty of options when it comes to alternative tiny house showers that can help you fit everything that you need in the bathroom.
+When dealing with tiny homes, the first thing many people think to cut is the traditional shower.
+They do this because a standard fiberglass shower base is around 1 x 1 meter and takes too much space.
+The other reason is that there are plenty of alternative tiny house shower options.
+At least ones that allow you to fit most items in your bathroom.

 With that out of the way, let’s get into the best tiny house showers that you can find.